dbttr/weg_li_api/README.md

 It currently focuses on the read APIs, implementing the defined GET methods.

+This inofficial project is not affiliated with or endorsed by weg.li.

 ## Basic usage

 1. Get a personalized API token from [weg.li](https://www.weg.li/).
 You can find it on your [Profile page](https://www.weg.li/user) after creating an account.